samuelsaleh/GEO-app/README.md

-# Creed - AI Search Visibility & Optimization Platform
+# Dwight - AI Search Visibility & Optimization Platform

 **Ensure your brand is visible in ChatGPT, Bing Chat, and other AI answer engines**